atmulyana/react-input-validator/docs/index.md

 It's common in an application that the user needs to fill the inputs or choose the options.
-There are some components that becomes the interface for user to make an input such as text box, radio button, check box, combo box etc. Sometimes, the user inputs needs validation before being saved into database or continuing to the next process to make the application works correctly.
+There are some components that becomes the interface for user to make an input such as text box, radio button, check box, combo box etc. Sometimes, the user inputs need validation before being saved into database or continuing to the next process to make the application works correctly.